cirospaciari/socketify.py/README.md

 Special thank's to [uNetworking AB](https://github.com/uNetworking) to develop [uWebSockets](https://github.com/uNetworking/uWebSockets), [uSockets](https://github.com/uNetworking/uSockets) and allow us to bring this features and performance to Python and PyPy

 ## :heart: Sponsors
 If you like to see this project thrive, you can sponsor us on GitHub too.
-We need all the help we can get
+We need all the help we can get.

+Thank you [`Otavio Augusto`](https://github.com/middlebaws) to be the first sponsor of this project!

 <a href="https://github.com/sponsors/cirospaciari/" target="_blank"><img src="https://img.shields.io/static/v1?label=Sponsor&message=%E2%9D%A4&logo=GitHub&link=https://github.com/sponsors/cirospaciari"/></a>